 - All students compile an individual examination programme.
 The individual examination programme comprises the compulsory courses of the programme, the restricted optional courses and electives. - b.
 The electives and the deviation from the study programme described must be approved by the Examining Board.
 TF procedure is outlined in the Rules and Regulations. - c.
 The individual examination programme may cover more credits than the legally required study load of the programme. - d.
-Courses taken by students within the framework of the honours programme are not part of the individual examination programme.

-e.
-The individual examination programme shall not contain courses especially intended to be part of a master's programme, e.g. the Wageningen University MSc-thesis, the Wageningen University MSc-internship and Wageningen University courses with a course code of which the first number is a 6 (modules which are part of an Academic Master Cluster).
+Courses taken by students within the framework of the honours programme are not part of the individual examination programme. - e.
+The individual examination programme shall not contain courses especially intended to be part of a master's programme, e.g. the Wageningen University MSc-thesis, the Wageningen University MSc-internship and Wageningen University courses with a course code of which the first number is a 6.